 Living Lab Northern Rivers

-When the biggest flood in modern Australian history hit the Northern Rivers in 2022, a group of locals decided it was time for a new approach to disaster recovery.
-They called themselves Living Lab Northern Rivers.
-Their goal?
-To create a place where locals, governments and universities could address the root causes of vulnerability.
+After the biggest flood in modern Australian history hit the Northern Rivers in 2022, a group of locals decided to try a new approach to disaster recovery.
+They called themselves Living Lab Northern Rivers, and became a place where communities, governments and universities could tackle the root causes of vulnerability together.

 Projects delivered: